ecemisildar/ARP-Assignment-1/ARP-Hoist-Assignment-main/README.md

 5. Inspector (user interface)
 6. Watchdog (checks if the processes work)

-# RUN
-To run the code run.sh file can be used.
-It complies and runs all the processes together

 # MASTER:
 Master process is the father of all remaining six processes.
 It creates children and wait until their job is finished.